|

 Negative Hiring Doctrine

-you could be held liable for crimes and misdeeds committed by your employee.
+an employer, you could be held liable for crimes and misdeeds committed by your

 Employment Application